raegnald/irida_x86/README.md

 # The Irida Programming Language

-> **NOTE** *Irida is a project that is in progress.
+> **NOTE** *Irida is a work in progress.
 Anything can change without prior warning.
 Do everything at your own risk.*

 Irida is general purpose compiled programming language that targets `x86_64 GNU/Linux`.
-It works with the concept of being stack-based, you put things on the stack, work with them by arranging them depending on your needs.
+It is a stack-based language as you put elements on the stack, and work with them by arranging them depending on the program.

 ## Installation